hn/em-admin/README.md

 This project is in no way affiliated with the above-mentioned vendors.

-Tested with water meters from the “M-ETH” “DWZ” series, other models may work.
+Tested with water meters from the WaterStar M “M-ETH” “DWZ” series, other models may work.
 Use at your own risk.

 ## Hardware